 Your air conditioning unit still works, but it simply isn’t blowing cold air into your home anymore.
 When you finally get tired of having hot air pushed around the house, you may start to wonder whether you can add a little bit of refrigerant to the system on your own.
 Adding this almost-magical ingredient can often spur a little bit more cold air into your system.
 However, many homeowners are rightfully hesitant to perform this household chore on their own.
 Is it even safe to add refrigerant to your air conditioner on your own?

-Before you decide to start adding more refrigerant to your home’s HVAC system, make sure you ask an AC repair professional or read up on whether it’s safe to do this task on your own.
+Before you decide to start adding more refrigerant to your home’s HVAC system, make sure you ask an AC repair professional in Boerne tx or read up on whether it’s safe to do this task on your own.

 Should I add my own refrigerant to the air conditioner?

 The short answer is that you should leave this home maintenance task up to the professionals.
 There are significant risks associated with handling refrigerant if you aren’t properly trained with the right equipment.
 According to the Environmental Protection Agency, handling this ingredient puts you at risk for toxicity, flammability, asphyxiation, and other ailments related to the toxic nature of this chemical.

 Not only will you be putting yourself at risk physically, you will also be breaking the law.
 The EPA stipulates that it is a law to have a professional who is certified perform this task.
 Before you hire an HVAC technician to come out to your home, make sure that you ask whether they have their EPA certification.
 They should also have a card to verify that they are indeed certified.

 Adding refrigerant won’t fix the problem